josh-collinsworth/sveltekit-blog-starter/README.md

 ### RSS

 This starter also includes a basic RSS feed.
 It's very minimal, so you may want to tweak it depending on your XML feed needs, but it _does_ work out of the box.

-That said: you'll want to update the `config` details in `src/lib/config.js` to get your site's unique info correct.
+Update the `config` details in `src/lib/config.js` to get your site's unique info correct.
 (You could also pull this info in other places, or add to it, to keep things consistent, but that's up to you.)

 ## Sass

-There's a Sass build pipeline for global SCSS already configured.

-**By default, all CSS is global.** It's located in `src/lib/assets/scss`, and all compiled into the `global.scss` file (which is then loaded into the global `__layout.svelte` file).
+**By default, all CSS in this starter is global.** It's located in `src/lib/assets/scss`, and all compiled into the `global.scss` file (which is then loaded into the global `__layout.svelte` file) automatically.

-This is because, while component-based scoped CSS is very nice, it can also be hard to track down and update.
-Since this is a starter, I felt it was best to keep all the (basic, minimal) styles together in one place, and let you, the author, decide whether you want to keep them as they are, move to scoped CSS instead, or use a mixture.
+I didn't use component `<style>` blocks because, while component-based scoped CSS is very nice, it can also be hard to track down and update.
+Since this is a starter, I felt it was best to keep all the styles together in one place, and let you, the author, decide whether you want to keep them as they are, move to scoped CSS instead, or use a mixture.

 ## Site navigation menus